JonBenet Ramsey Murder Fast Facts

 Timeline:

-December 26, 1996 - JonBenet Ramsey is murdered in her Boulder, Colorado, home.
+December 26, 1996 - JonBenét Ramsey is murdered in her Boulder, Colorado, home.

 - Her mother, Patsy, states that she found a ransom note demanding $118,000 for JonBenet's return.